BobDempsey/node-ts-express-template/README.md

 The server will start on `http://localhost:3000` with hot reload enabled.
 Make changes to your code and the server will automatically restart.

 **Next Steps:**
-- Add your routes in `src/index.ts`
+- Add your routes in `src/routes/v1/` for versioned API endpoints
 - Configure environment variables in `.env`
 - Run tests with `npm test`
 - Build for production with `npm run build`